pierreforstmann/pierreforstmann/README.md

 - 👋 Hi, I’m @pierreforstmann
 - 👀 I’m interested in database developement and administration (PostgreSQL and Oracle)
 - 🌱 I’m currently learning C++ and python
-- 💞️ I’m looking to collaborate on technical development using C, C++, PLpgSQL and PL/SQL
+- 💞️ I’m looking to collaborate on technical development using C, C++, PL/pgSQL and PL/SQL
 - 📫 You can contact me on Linkedin.

 <!---